Artists Statement

 Bio

 Betz Steichen lives in St. Cloud, Minnesota and is an avid traveler, landscape painter, photo essayist, activist, retired Management Consultant and IT Project Manager.
-Betz is an active volunteer, providing organizational assistance to Heijeu Arts and has participated in Central Minnesota Arts Board (CMAB) grant review panels and provided event support for The Whit Gallery, Bruno Press and TedX St. Cloud.
+Betz is an active volunteer, providing organizational assistance to Heijeu Arts and has participated in Central Minnesota Arts Board (CMAB) grant review panels and provided event support for the Whit Gallery, Avon Hills Folk School, Bruno Press and TedX St. Cloud.
 Betz holds a B.S Art Education from Northern Illinois University and a Master Certificate in Project Management from Auburn University, Auburn, Alabama.

 Recent Works